DannnyzZ/OSFortify/Manual.md

 ## 9. Conclusion
 OSFortify v1.6.0 offers an advanced, text-based interface for managing system services, features, and ports.
 Thank you for using OSFortify v1.6.0!

-Feel free to adapt and modify the user guide as needed.
-This version includes the complete list of services, features, and ports while keeping the guide concise and informative.